Australian & NZ Motorcycles

 EB

-Edwards Bros & Co. of Fitzroy, Melbourne were well-known in the trade as component suppliers, particularly fuel tanks.
-The built fuel tanks for the Invincible-JAP by Turner Bros 1922-1928, and also supplied tanks to Healings for their Peerless range.
-They are listed by Saward as having built an "E.B." motorcycle in 1915, using engine and frame from Healings.
+Established around 1911, Edwards Bros & Co. of 109 Napier Street, Fitzroy, Melbourne were well-known in the trade as component suppliers, particularly fuel tanks.
+They built petrol tanks for the Invincible-JAP by Turner Bros 1922-1928, and also supplied tanks to Healings for their Peerless range.
+The tanks are numbered, greatly aiding the dating process.

-Sources: Simon Fleming, Trove NLA.
+Sources: Robert Saward, Trove NLA.

 Eden